 Utah Credit Union Advantage: Rates and Membership

-The single most consistently underused resource for Utah small business owners is the state's credit union system.
-Credit unions in Utah regularly offer LOC rates 3–5 percentage points below major bank pricing — on a $150,000 line, that difference can amount to $4,500–$7,500 in annual interest savings.
+The single most underused resource for Utah small business owners is the state's credit union system.
+Credit unions in Utah regularly offer LOC rates 3–5 percentage points below major bank pricing.

 Three credit unions stand out for business LOC products:

-America First Credit Union — Utah's largest, with 130+ branches.
-Their Business Flex LOC starts at 8.5% and includes no draw fees.
 Membership requires living, working, or worshipping in Utah or select Idaho counties.
 Business membership requires a $25 deposit into a Business Savings account.

-Mountain America Credit Union — Strong in Davis County and Utah County corridors.
-Their Business Line of Credit program is competitive from $10K to $500K, and their loan officers have deep familiarity with Utah's major industry sectors.
-Membership is broadly available to Utah residents and employees.
+Mountain America Credit Union is strong in Davis County and Utah County corridors.
+Their Business Line of Credit program is competitive from $10K to $500K.

-Cyprus Credit Union — Historically strong in Salt Lake County.
-Best for businesses seeking their first LOC relationship and those with existing personal accounts at Cyprus.
+They are also best for those with existing personal accounts at Cyprus.
 Rates run slightly higher than AFCU and MACU but approval criteria are more flexible for newer businesses.

 Common Mistakes Utah SMBs Make When Applying